 Reading materials for certificate programs consist of textbooks and supplementary handouts.
 Textbook readings are considered preparatory in nature and are typically assigned prior to lectures; supplementary handouts are frequently distributed in class to provide additional information.

-The textbook for the Winter 2016 session is being determined.
+The textbook for the Spring 2016 session is being determined.

 Fees are payable check made out to DePaul University, or by credit card.
 For credit card payment, print out and complete the